yeskoinx/vnuscoind/README.md

 `mkdir build && cd build && cmake .. -G "Visual Studio 15 2017 Win64" ..`

-Then open ElphyreCoin.sln File in VisualStudio (2017).
+You should have generated a Elphyrecoin.sln file.
+Then open this File in VisualStudio (2017).

-In VS Solution Explorer select upnpc-static then :
+In VisualStudio, in VS Solution Explorer, find `upnpc-static` then :

 `right click : Properies -> C/C++ -> Code Generation -> Runtime Library - > change it to Multi-threaded (/MT)`